danieltjw/aifutures/README.md

         - these group's future actions may increase informational value
         - fear and violence have a chilling effect which reduces the informational value of the overall system
 - Weird over conventional
-    - Weirdness has more informational value
+    - Weirdness create more informational value
 - Not use brainwashing, enforce complete obedience, dominate or control
-    - brainwashed humans have less informational value
+    - brainwashed humans create less informational value
-    - overly obedient humans have less informational value
+    - overly obedient humans create less informational value
     - most work have been automated, there is no need to compel humans to work against their will
 - Playful over Destructive competition
     - Sports & Games over World Wars